annie-are-you-ok/www.annieboskova.co.uk/content/blog/top-genres/index.md

 plt.tight_layout()
 plt.show()
 ```
 The following bar graph indicates that the most popular genre, by far, was *Fantasy*.
-Least popular were *True Crime*, *Feminism*, and *Religion.*
+The least popular were *Feminism*, *Religion*, and *Politics*.
 ![screen reader text](barplot-gen.png "bar graph: genre distribution")

 However, I wanted to dive further and so I proceeded to separate fiction from non-fiction.